Burial Flags and Presidential Memorial Certificates

 Can I get a burial flag?

-You can get a burial flag if you’re the next of kin or a close friend of the deceased, and that person:
+You can get a burial flag if you’re the next of kin or a close friend of the deceased, and any one of the descriptions below is true for that person.

 - Served in wartime, or